Ziwu Campaign: Background

-Following Zhuge Liang's return after the battle of Jianwei, Liu Shan issued an imperial decree to congratulate him on his recent successes.
+Following Zhuge Liang's return after the battle of Jianwei, Liu Shan issued an imperial decree to congratulate him on his recent success.
 He also restored Zhuge Liang to the position of Imperial Chancellor (丞相).

 While in Wei, Cao Rui summoned Cao Zhen to the imperial capital Luoyang, where he promoted him to Grand Marshal (大司馬) for his successful defense of Wei territory against Shu Han's expeditions.
-During this meeting, Cao Zhen proposed that in response to Shu Han multiple invasions.
-Cao Wei should launch their own invasion and that if the various generals proceeded along several routes simultaneously then there could be great success.
-Chen Qun prevailed against such a plan on the basics that Cao Cao when he conquered Zhang Lu already met difficulty with the transport of the provisions, he also said that the territory makes it hard to advance and retreat with great danger to the troops and a waste of resources.
-Cao Rui along with Cao Zhen discussed this matter.
-Cao Zhen in response changed the road that the army would follow to Ziwu.
-However Chen Qun again spoke against this plan.
-Cao Rui brought Chen Qun's arguments to Cao Zhen but he was adamant in his decision and the campaign began.
+During this meeting, Cao Zhen proposed that in response to Shu Han's attacks, Cao Wei should launch their own invasion.
+He also said that if the various generals proceeded along several routes simultaneously then there could be great chance of success.
+Chen Qun prevailed against such a plan on the basis, that when Cao Cao defeated Zhang Lu, the army already had difficulty transporting provisions.
+He further said that the terrain of Hanzhong makes it hard to advance and retreat, posing a great danger for the troops.
+Cao Rui discussed the matter with Cao Zhen.
+Cao Zhen planned to use a different route to Ziwu, but Chen Qun again spoke against this plan.
+Cao Rui brought Chen Qun's arguments to Cao Zhen, but he was adamant in his decision and the campaign began.